How did the Fashion Lighting Masterclass day pan-out?

 The atmosphere was truly fantastic, it was electric as they say.
 The lighting was being used and changing at quite a pace.
 People were able to shoot with great speeds and it was clearly evident that our mornings preparation had paid off.
 In total there were 9 people shooting, one after the other, using the same lighting, however, it ran incredibly smoothly and there were not incidents or failures.
 Ion’s approach proved successful yet again.

 The end result

-The end result was lots of good images!
 The thing to focus on now was the model and the posing; they were great!
 As a result of their abilities we were able to get some really efficient and interesting photographs.
 We have already mentioned composition, but we need to emphasise that this was of the upmost importance, especially because we were in a courtyard and we wanted the end result to be ‘cool’.
 The end result was cool.

 The climax was when Ion, pulled off some smoke grenades from his ‘magic’ bag. – he loves those smoke grenades!
 It definitely had the desired effect.
 Lets just say, wow, the atmosphere dramatically changed, and the shooting session, became even more exciting.

 After everyone was happy with their images and covered all the posings we concluded for the day.
 Chris packed away the big lights and Ion started to prepare the cheap Speedlites/Flashguns equipment.

 As you would probably expect the excitement came back, only this time it was to see the end product/s.
 As usual, Ion was calm and relaxed setting the flashguns in the right position – 3 Speedlites were used on stands together with some shapers.